microsoft/vscode-docs/api/references/theme-color.md

 ## Git colors

 - `gitDecoration.addedResourceForeground`: Color for added Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.stageAddedResourceForeground`: Color for staged additions git decorations.
+- `gitDecoration.modifiedResourceForeground`: Color for modified Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.modifiedResourceForeground`: Color for modified Git resources.
+- `gitDecoration.stageModifiedResourceForeground`: Color for staged modifications git decorations.
 Used for file labels and the SCM viewlet.
 - `gitDecoration.deletedResourceForeground`: Color for deleted Git resources.
 Used for file labels and the SCM viewlet.
 - `gitDecoration.stageDeletedResourceForeground`: Color for staged deletions git decorations.
 Used for file labels and the SCM viewlet.
 - `gitDecoration.untrackedResourceForeground`: Color for untracked Git resources.
 Used for file labels and the SCM viewlet.